thuehn/RegMon/README.md

 - change hexadecimal representation into decimal
 - add an optional header to the parsed data

-You can use it by issuing:
+You can use the provided awk parser by issuing:
 ```
 cat register_log | gawk --non-decimal-data -v header=1 -v clock=44 -f parse_default_RegMon-trace.awk
 ```